-Concludes Sibanda, “Through support of the Global Fund for Aids, TB and Malaria, Right to Care is supporting partner organisations to implement HIV prevention programmes for key affected populations such as men who have sex with men, transgender people and people who inject drugs as a way of guaranteeing their right to health.”
+Concludes Sibanda, “Through support of the Global Fund for AIDS, TB and Malaria, Right to Care is supporting partner organizations to implement HIV prevention programmes for key affected populations such as men who have sex with men, transgender people and people who inject drugs as a way of guaranteeing their right to health.”

-Right to Care is a non-profit organisation that supports and delivers prevention, care, and treatment services for HIV and TB.
+RIGHT TO CARE is a non-profit organization that supports and delivers prevention, care, and treatment services for HIV and TB.
 Through technical assistance, Right to Care supports private sector, the Department of Health and the Department of Correctional Services.
 In addition, through direct service delivery, Right to Care treats patients for HIV, TB and sexually transmitted infections.

 Media queries and interviews, contact Turquoise PR: